scrum2b/redmine_daily_status/README.md

 * User can only add/update the current date's status.He can only view the past dates project status.

-* If user click the "send email to members" check box and then update the status.Email will be send to all the project members with the current day status.
+* If user click the "send email to members" check box and then update the status.
+Email will be send to all the project members with the current day status.

 ## How to UnInstall: